Bal2018/NextJS-Showcase/nextjs-showcase/posts/intropage.md

  I have completed a 12 week course with  <a href="https://www.projectfunction.io/" target="_blank">Project Function</a> and am now an Instructor with this voluntary organisation.
 I have also successfully completed and passed a 6-month course with <a href="https://https://techupwomen.org/" target="_blank">Tech-Up Women</a> which brought me up to speed with the latest in Tech industry.
 This course was affiliated with Durham University,  Nottingham University, York University and Edgehill University.
 I completed the Business Analysis foundation certification.

 For the past year I have worked as a junior developer at JH - a small web-agency in Nottingham.
-I am now looking to broaden my horizon and looking for a more challenging adventure.
+I am now looking to broaden my horizons and looking for a more challenging adventure.